Baré (footballer)

-Jader Volnei Spindler, more commonly known as Baré (born 18 January 1982), is a Brazilian footballer who had played for clubs in the Middle East, Japan and China.
+Jader Volnei Spindler, more commonly known as Baré (born 18 January 1982), is a Brazilian former footballer who had played for clubs in the Middle East, Japan and China.

 Career

 In 2001, he was a youth player for Gremio, when he moved to play in Japan as an underage foreigner with Omiya Ardija.

 In 2007, he was playing for Gamba Osaka and was selected in the J. League Best XI for the season.
 In 2008, he played for them in the Pan-Pacific Championship, and scored four goals in the final against Houston Dynamo, in a 6–1 victory for Gamba.

 In September 2008 it was being reported that he was set to leave Gamba to play for UAE team Al-Ahli (Dubai), for a transfer fee of 1 billion yen.
 Baré did subsequently make the move.

 Bare won the UAE League title with Al Ahli in 2008/09, before moving to play for Al Jazira for the 2010/11 season.

 He moved to Al-Arabi on loan in September 2012, from his parent club Al Jazira of Abu Dhabi.

 In 2013 season, he moved back to Japan and signed a contract with Shimizu S-Pulse.

 On 24 July 2013, Baré transferred to Chinese Super League side Tianjin Teda.

 In February 2016 he joined Glória of Brazil, who play in the Campeonato Gaucho.